-VirtualBox is a powerful, free, open source, feature rich, high performance and cross-platform x86 and AMD64/Intel64 visualization software for enterprise and home use.
+VirtualBox is a powerful, free, open-source, feature-rich, high performance and cross-platform x86 and AMD64/Intel64 virtualization software for enterprise and home use.
 It runs on Linux, Windows, Macintosh, as well as Solaris hosts.

-In this article, we will show how to install VirtualBox 6.0 on Fedora 30 distribution using official yum repository.
+In this article, we will show how to install VirtualBox 6.1 on Fedora 31 distribution using the official yum repository.

 Note: If you are using the system as a normal or administrative user, employ the sudo command to gain root privileges to run most if not all the commands in this article.

 To install VirtualBox on Fedora Linux 30, you first need to download the

 virtualbox.repo configuration file using the following wget command.